ssegrubdivad/SimSchoolsBN/README.md

 - `docs/`: Documentation files
 - `examples/`: Example Bayesian Networks for school and education system simulations
 - `scripts/`: Utility scripts for development and deployment

+## Implementation Notes

+### Query Processing

+The current implementation uses a basic approach for Maximum a Posteriori (MAP) and Most Probable Explanation (MPE) queries.
+This approach is suitable for the current scale and complexity of educational models in the system.

+Future Consideration: If educational contexts prove to involve more complex or larger networks, we may need to implement or integrate more specialized estimator methods for improved performance and accuracy in MAP and MPE queries.

 ## Getting Started